SoftUni-Internal/interactive-content/EN/01-Exam/02-Problem-02.md

 10
 [/input]
 [output]
-The Smiths will be left with 50.00 dollars after vacation.
+The Smiths will be left with 50.00 dollars after the vacation.
 [/output]
 [/test]
 [test]